 Ghost has easy-to-use access levels for public, free, and paid content, as well as native email newsletters and a full library of integrations.
 This means you can implement any of these marketing strategies in any combination, without any additional plugins or downloads.
 Here's an example of what "teaser content" looks like on a Ghost publication:

 The membership lifecycle

 We’ve now covered what a membership business looks like and explained how it can help you to make money from a blog.
 We’ve also taken a look at how to get started, from the initial research to setting up a website and finding your first subscribers.
 What comes next?

 You can think of this process as a cycle.
 You add unique content at the top, which attracts a loyal audience.
-Eventually they realise they can’t live without your unique content and sign up.
+Eventually, they realize they can’t live without your unique content and sign up.

 In the meantime, spend some time using the tips in this article to get started.
 That’s the first outcome to success.